VladimirBond/GraphQL/README.md

 The server will be started at http://localhost:4000.

-Now with the GraphQLPlayGround can testing GraphQLServer,for place posts, delete posts and get a list posts
+Now with the GraphQLPlayGround can testing GraphQLServer,for place posts(via query "post"), delete posts(via query "deleteLink") and get a list posts(via query "feed", using various filters )